slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Anger and excuses are fear clothed.
 All excuses are refutable.
 The best years of your life are the ones in which you decide your problems are your own.
 You do not blame them on your mother, the ecology, or the president.
 You realize that you control your own destiny. living reality requires less energy than victim constiousness.
 Escaping reality sucks your energy.

-> *'You cannot use your personality type as an excuse.'*
-> *'You'll never be as young as you are today.'*

 > *'Hatred is born of ignorance.
 Fear is its father, and isolation is its mother.' -- Christian Picciolini*

 > *'It’s not the mountain we conquer but ourselves.' -- Sir Edmund Hillary*